MoiColl/Tree_of_life_2020/Hand in 1/README.md

 **Fig 1.** Example of how to include a tree in your report.

+**NOTE:** if the sequences are already aligned, create the tree from the original file, don't unalign them and align them again.
+If you do so, indicate that in your report.

-Short description of the [5 datasets](handin1_dataset.zip) which might be helpful to interpret some of your results:
+Short description of the [5 datasets](handin1_dataset.zip) which might be helpful to you when you will interpret some of your results:

 1. **primates**: Mitochondrial gene in 5 primates used in many examples in Nei and Kumar.